 The devil is in the details.
 If you have managed a manufacturing or engineering project, you will appreciate the truth of this statement.

-When deciding to change the manufacturing methods and processes, it is the fine details that are easy and most often overlooked.
+When deciding to change the manufacturing methods and processes, the fine details are easy and most often overlooked.

 Consequently, it is the fine details that accumulate to create significant issues down the road.

-When changing manufacturing methods for existing products and or when developing new small deep drawn parts, you need detailed planning, an intricate understanding, and careful consideration of the pros and cons.
+When changing manufacturing methods for existing products and developing new small deep drawn parts, you need detailed planning, an intricate understanding, and careful consideration of the pros and cons.

 Every manufacturing process has pros and cons.
 For the best outcomes, you should balance the best choice with the design criteria.

-When producing small than typical parts using the deep-drawn method, you should carefully consider the details to provide the highest quality parts at the most cost-effective price point.
+When producing small than specific parts using the deep-drawn method, you should carefully consider the details to provide the highest quality parts at the most cost-effective price point.

 Understand Your Material